SteveJustin1963/tec-Etch-A-Sketch/README.md

 ```
-If others have done it, then why not,
+If others have done it, then why not?
 Our TEC-1 wants to give it a shot!
-It wiggled and whirred,
+It wiggled and whirred, the circuits all spun,
-Then drew something absurd— A sexy woman!
+Then up on the screen—appeared a woman!
-Well, that’s just so absurd!
+Well, that’s absurd… but also fun!
 ```